Violence Overshadows Upcoming French Elections

-Ms. HAMAMA ABUBACKAR (Resident, Saint-Denis): (Through translator) Before you couldn't even talk on your cell phone in public because of the hoodlums around here - and believe me, there are plenty of them - wouldn't hesitate to just grab it from you and hit you.
+HAMAMA ABUBACKAR: (Through translator) Before you couldn't even talk on your cell phone in public because of the hoodlums around here - and believe me, there are plenty of them - wouldn't hesitate to just grab it from you and hit you.
 Now I can at least pull out my phone, but I'm still careful.

 BEARDSLEY: After last fall's violence, Interior Minister Nicolas Sarkozy, who is now hoping to become the next French president, promised to bolster security in places like Saint-Denis.
 Today, police are visible everywhere on bicycles, in patrol cars and on foot.

 BEARDSLEY: Shopkeeper Sofia Toitee(ph) stands in front of her clothing store talking to a customer.
 Toitee says last year rioters broke her windows.

 SOFIA TOITEE: (Through translator) It's better now for sure, but for how long I don't know.
 Fundamentally, nothing has changed.
 There's insecurity in Saint-Denis, and that hurts businesses because people don't come out shopping anymore.

 BEARDSLEY: Opposition socialists say this is proof that Sarkozy's tough security measures have been a failure.
 They say the French government needs to address the social causes of youth crime.
 Interior Minister Sarkozy blamed French judges for the rise in crime figures, saying they were too soft on juvenile offenders.